Asritha548/Project/README.md

 ### Scraper Container
- This container hold the scraper i.e the container which will crawl the list of url and save that to the Database.The Dockerfile for the docker image will be present in the repo under web-analysis folder.The ENV_varables which should be passed are:
+ This container hold the scraper i.e the container which will crawl the list of urls and save that to the Database.The ENV_varables  are:
 - DB_PASS:Password for DB user.
 - DB_USER:Username for  the user who have access to the data.
 - DB_NAME: Database name which is defined in Db container